Prescriptions

 Medication reviews

-If you have a repeat prescription, we may ask you to come in for a regular review.
-We will be in touch when you need to come in for a review.
+If you have a repeat prescription, we may ask you to have a regular review.
+We will be in touch when you need to book an appointment for a review.

 Prescription charges